Clay Hill Ranch

 - Baths: 4

 Manicured, improved hay pastures roll gently into thick hardwood forests on the Clay Hill Ranch, which, by any measure, is an exceptional property.
 With nearly 4,800 +/- contiguous deeded acres, this East Texas ranch is uncommonly large for the area and very productive.
-Approximately 650 cultivated acres have historically produced an average of 9,000 round bales of hay in three cuttings per year without livestock production.
-The owner has recently implemented a cattle feeding program designed to accommodate an Angus herd consistently grazing in numbers between 500 and 750 head under rotational grazing while maintaining a significant hay crop.
-Two large live creeks, numerous creek draws, two lakes stocked with fish, and more than 20 stock tanks provide ample water for livestock and wildlife.
+Approximately 750 cultivated acres have historically produced an average of 9,000+ round bales of hay in three cuttings per year without livestock production.
+The owner has recently implemented a cattle feeding program designed to accommodate an Angus herd consistently grazing up to 800+ head under rotational grazing while maintaining a significant hay crop yielding 2-3000 4' x 6' round bales.
+Two large live creeks, numerous creek draws, two lakes stocked with fish, and more than 22 stock tanks provide ample water for livestock and wildlife.
+Numerous large potential lake sites exist throughout the ranch.
 Managed wetlands attract migrating and resident waterfowl.
 And then there is the game, large and small, whitetail deer, wild hogs, and doves.
 It is no wonder that thousands of years ago the Caddo Indian culture flourished here.

 LOCATION: Clay Hill Ranch is located 7.5 miles west of Fairfield, Texas in Freestone County.
 The ranch location provides a convenient drive from Dallas (95 miles north), Houston (150 miles south), and Austin (155 miles southwest).